 Formula 1.
 Calculation for the quantity of insert required for a given amount of plasmid.

 Organic solvents including ethanol and phenol are common laboratory reagents that can inhibit restriction enzymes.
 In addition, the glycerol that most enzymes are shipped in can inhibit reactions if the concentration is too high (above 5%).

 Bacteria also naturally inhibit cleavage at certain sites with endogenous Dam and Dcm methyltransferases.
 Some restriction enzymes are sensitive to this, which will be indicated in the manufacturer’s product information.
 For these enzymes, grow the plasmid in commercially available E. coli strains in which Dam/Dcm methylation has been inactivated.

 Storing your plasmids

 It is best to store purified DNA in nuclease-free buffer under slightly basic conditions, and in the presence of EDTA.
 EDTA inhibits nucleases by chelating divalent cations such as Mg2+ that are necessary for nuclease activity.
-IDT offers nuclease free IDTE Buffers with 10 mM Tris, pH 7.5 or 8.0, 0.1 mM EDTA that are ideal for resuspension and storage of purified DNA (see Product Focus below).
+IDT offers nuclease-free IDTE Buffers with 10 mM Tris, pH 7.5 or 8.0, 0.1 mM EDTA that are ideal for resuspension and storage of purified DNA (see Product focus sidebar, on right).
 Plasmids can be stored in aliquots at –20°C, in a freezer that is not frost-free, for up to one year.
 Repeated freeze-thaw cycles will degrade nucleic acids, and should be avoided.
 For storage longer than one year, storage at –70°C is recommended.